Counter Attacking | Dribbling (02-P2)

-This Dribbling practice requires 25 x 25 square, 6-12 players each with a ball dribbling in the area.
+This Dribbling practice requires 6-12 players in a 252 area, each dribbling a ball.
 Players encouraged to be creative and try as many tricks and dribbles as they can.

 With increased difficulty with added defender, a floater could act as a wall pass for dribblers under pressure

 To develop dribbling as a skill, we must ensure players are comfortable without pressure, before adding these progressions.
 Coaches may wish to focus on a specific dribble before or after allowing players to be expressive in trying new skills.

 S - Depending on numbers the area can be reduced or increased in size, to alter difficulty based on player's ability.

 T - Dribblers could be encouraged to get a certain number of dribbles in each area or within a certain time. i.e. 5 different dribbles or tricks in 30 seconds in each area.

 E - Extra floaters can be added or number of balls reduced so players must lay ball off after dribble and become a passer.

 P - With added defenders, dribblers challenge is increased and lessened with added floaters, as the coach you must decide what course of action to take.